Qaqarot/qaqarot/doc/source/index.rst

 Welcome to Blueqat's documentation!
 ===================================

-Blueqat is an open source Python framework for quantum gate simulator.
+Blueqat is an open-source Python framework for quantum gate simulation.

 .. toctree::
    :maxdepth: 2